agile-learning-institute/mentorHub/specifications/PRINCIPLES.md

 The book “The 12 Factor App” by Adam Wiggins has often been sighted as a seminal work in MicroService architectures.
 Here is a quick review of the factors, and how we are implementing them.

 1. Codebase - A single codebase, deployed multiple times, re-use at the executable level
-    - Orchestrated Containers
+    - Orchestrated Containers, built once and promoted between environments.
 1. Dependencies - Declarative, not implied
-    - pip, npm, nuget, maven - shared code is a dependency
+    - Use private pip, npm, nuget, maven packages to share code shared between repo'
 1. Configuration - Describe “The environment” in “the Environment”
-    - Configuration and Secret Management in K8S
+    - Configuration values from environment variables: see [Service Configurabilityh](#service-configurability)
 1. Backing Services - Treat as attached by the platform
+    - Containerized backing services support local developement environment
-    - Orchestrated Infrastructure provides K8S backing services at runtime
+    - Orchestrated infrastructure provides backing services with K8S at runtime
 1. Build, release run - Simple delivery pipeline consisting of only build-release-run
-    - CI Pipelines should be very very simple and standardized by technology.
-Change management should be acomplished with tagging.
+    - CI Pipelines should be very simple and standardized by technology.
+    - Change management is acomplished with container image tagging.
 1. Process - Designed and deployed as “Stateless” processes
     - Dockerized means stateless
 1. Concurrency - Scale by adding processes
     - (Process) Containers are scaled by K8S
 1. Port Binding
-    - Simple network configurations using only 1 port in each service is an enforcable Dockerfile standard
+    - All Dockerfile configurations expose only 1 port.
 1. Disposability
     - Fast startup and shutdown of (processes) containers
     - Build Containers with pre-compiled byte-code when possible
     - Disposability also has implications for service granularity
 1. Parity - Dev / Test / Prod should be as similar as possible
-    - GitOps management via Tags
+    - Infrastructure as Code used to deploy infrastructure for an Environment (Dev, Test, Prod, etc.)
+    - Infrastructure then deployes containers based on a a matching Image tag
+    - SRE Automation is used to add a tag to an image based on an existing tag, in this way a container can be "promoted" from one environment to the next.
+This can also be used to deployed the system to a new "Just in time" environment for use in Training, Sales, or other purposes.
 1. Logs - Write event streams to StdOut, allow the platform to consume/manage them
-    - LogDNA or similar for consolidated log files
+    - We will use AWS OpenSearch as a log aggregation platform.
 1. Admin - Treat deployment configurations as code, in a repository with change history
-    - K8S, Terraform, ArgoCI, and other tools exemplify this pattern.
+    - K8S, Terraform, ArgoCI all use configuration as code pattern.

 ## Operations in Cloud Native World